GoogleChrome/web.dev/src/site/content/en/blog/payment-and-address-form-best-practices/index.md

 have a postal code, and rural addresses may not have a street or road name.
 * Use inclusive naming: 'Country/region' not 'Country'; 'ZIP/postal code' not 'ZIP'.

 Keep it flexible!

-{% Aside %}
 The [simple address form example above](#address-textarea) can be adapted to work 'well enough' for many locales.
-{% endAside %}

 #### Consider avoiding postal code address lookup {: #postal-code-address-lookup}